biruk21selam/Biruk_00_10x_01/src/README.md

 Site Selection Analysis: Identifying potential locations based on solar resource availability and other relevant criteria.
 Technologies & Tools:

-Python
-Pandas, NumPy, Matplotlib, Seaborn
-Jupyter Notebooks (for data exploration and analysis) GitHub (for version control and collaboration)
-Project Structure:

-notebooks/: Jupyter Notebooks for data analysis and visualizations. src/: Python scripts and modules for data processing and analysis. data/: Raw and processed data files. docs/: Project documentation and reports.
-To get started:

-Clone this repository: git clone <repository_url>
-Create a virtual environment: python3 -m venv venv Activate the virtual environment: source venv/bin/activate Install required packages: pip install -r requirements.txt Explore the Jupyter Notebooks in the notebooks/ directory.
-Contributing:

-Contributions are welcome!
-Please feel free to fork this repository and submit pull requests.

-License:

-This project is licensed under the MIT License.

 Contact:

 Biruk Assefa